Space Filling Curves is All You Need: Communication-Avoiding Matrix Multiplication Made Simple: Related Work

-The de-facto standard for obtaining SOTA GEMM performance on modern platforms is using vendor-optimized libraries like oneDNN~\cite{onednn} and ACL~\cite{acl}.
-However, as we illustrated in this work, these library approaches typically show performance ``glass jaws" which is a direct artifact of the intricacies of modern platforms with matrix multiplication acceleration engines.
-These matrix multiplication accelerators make data movement (and minimization thereof) essential in order to maximize performance since they skew the FLOP/byte balance of modern CPU platforms.
-As a result, the optimal exhaustive auto-tuning of libraries is practically infeasible, leading eventually to suboptimal performance.
+The de-facto standard for obtaining SOTA GEMM performance on modern platforms is using vendor-optimized libraries like oneDNN~\cite{onednn} and ACL~\cite{acl} or similar community-driven projects like OpenBLAS~\cite{OpenBLAS} and BLIS~\cite{xu2023towards}.
+However, as we illustrated, the SOTA libraries show performance ``glass jaws", a direct artifact of the intricacies of modern platforms with matrix multiplication acceleration engines.
+These matrix multiplication accelerators make data movement essential to maximize performance since they skew the FLOP/byte balance of modern CPU platforms.
+Exhaustive auto-tuning of libraries is practically infeasible, leading eventually to suboptimal performance.
+Our work can be seamlessly integrated in GEMM libraries, alleviating such performance ``glass jaws".

-Tensor compilers with auto-tuning support (e.g.~\cite{chen2018tvm,vasilache2018tensor,kjolstad2017taco,li2024onednn}) offer an alternative to the GEMM libraries.
-Such frameworks treat tensors as first-class objects, and provide optimizations targeting GEMMs (e.g. polyhedral optimizations for data movement).
-However, compilers struggle to optimize the GEMM-flavored loop nests for the nuances of the increasingly complex architectures.
-Our work can be seen as complementary to this effort, where the GEMM-flavored loops are tackled with SFC and the Communication Avoiding techniques in a shape-oblivious and platform-oblivious fashion.
-Due to the simplicity of SFC-CA GEMM and its platform-agnostic nature, it may serve as a robust tensor contraction framework within Tensor Compilers, obviating the need for complicated cache locality analysis/optimizations and parallelization orchestration.
+Tensor compilers with auto-tuning support (e.g.~\cite{zheng2020ansor,chen2018tvm,vasilache2018tensor,kjolstad2017taco,li2024onednn}) offer an alternative to GEMM libraries.
+Such frameworks treat tensors as first-class objects, and provide optimizations targeting GEMMs (e.g.\ polyhedral optimizations).
+However, compilers struggle to optimize the GEMM-flavored loop-nests for the nuances of the increasingly complex architectures~\cite{georganas2024harnessing}.
+Our work is complementary to this effort, where the GEMM-flavored loops are tackled with SFC and Communication-Avoiding techniques, in a shape/platform-oblivious way.
+Due to the simplicity of SFC-CA GEMM and its platform-agnostic nature, it may serve as a robust tensor contraction tool within Tensor Compilers (e.g\ recent work supporting CPU Matrix-Multiplication ISA~\cite{golin2024towards,thangamani2025library}), obviating the need for complicated cache-locality analysis and parallelization optimizations.